pclov3r/iq_tool/README.md

     1. Create a new `input_source.c` file that implements the required functions from the `InputSourceOps` interface.
     2. Define any specific command-line options in that file.
     3. Add the new module to the master list in `input_manager.c`.
-    4. Update the `CMakeLists.txt` file to compile the new file and link against the Airspy library.
+    4. Update the `CMakeLists.txt` file to compile the new file and link against the library.

 This design keeps all the logic for a specific input source contained in its own file, making the code clean and easy to maintain and extend.